jhu247/minimal-academic/README.md

 ## Contributing

 There's still more to do:

-* haven't gotten around to working on taxonomies yet
+* taxonomies
 * support for other languages
+* SCSS with an asset pipeline

 Please feel free to submit an issue or create a pull request!